JasonEtco/create-an-issue/README.md

 ### Outputs

-If you need the number or URL of the issue that was created for another Action, you can use the `number` or `url` outputs, respectively.
+If you need the number or URL of the issue that was created or updated for another Action, you can use the `number`, `url` and `status` outputs, respectively.
 For example:

 ```yaml
 steps: